 "That money was enough to pay for me and my girlfriend to go on a holiday to Alcudia in Majorca.
 Thanks again for the advice on your website."

-And here are a few others from our forum:
+And here are a few others from emails and our forum:

 "I complained to NatWest regarding mis-selling using the template letter on MSE.
 After a follow-up call, it refunded all fees I had paid from Sep 2002 to Nov 2009 - £1,548.54 (including interest and compensation)." frustrateddavid